seidels/TiDeTree-Tutorial/README.md

 >   - Rename `BDBirthRate.t:alignment_1` and `BDDeathRate.t:alignment_1` to simply `BDBirthRate.t` and `BDDeathRate.t`.
 >   - Remove the 9 other remaining birth and death rates from the state.
 > - _Tree priors_
->   - Find the 10 birth death tree priors inside the prior (`<distribution id="prior">` element).
+>   - Find the 10 birth death tree priors (elements containing `spec="beast.base.evolution.speciation.BirthDeathGernhard08Model"`) inside the prior (`<distribution id="prior">` element).
 >   - Set the **birthDiffRate** of each birth death model to `BDBirthRate.t`.
 >   - Set the **relativeDeathRate** of each birth death model to `BDDeathRate.t`.
 > - _Parameter priors_
->   - Find the hyperpriors for the birth death model hyperparameters, just after the tree priors.
+>   - Find the hyperpriors for the birth death model hyperparameters, usually just after the tree priors.
 >   - Modify the prior distribution for `BDBirthRate.t:alignment_1` to be for `BDBirthRate.t`.
 >   - Modify the prior distribution for `BDDeathRate.t:alignment_1` to be for `BDDeathRate.t`.
 >   - Remove the 9 other remaining birth and death rate priors.
 > - _Operators_
->   - Find the operators section, just after the likelihoods.
+>   - Find the operators section, usually just after the likelihood (`<distribution id="likelihood">` element).
 >   - Modify the single scale operator for `BDBirthRate.t:alignment_1` to be for `BDBirthRate.t`.
 >   - Modify the single scaleoperator for `BDDeathRate.t:alignment_1` to be for `BDDeathRate.t`.
 >   - Remove the 9 other remaining birth and death rate operators.